Jernique27/EE-322---Engineering-Design-VI/Class Takeaways.md

 ---

 ### 09/23/2024
 Inclusive Design: Put others first (empathy) - if you only focus on yourself, you cater to your needs only and the market size is just yourself.

 Three Cs Mindset:
+1. Curiosity
+2. Connections
+3. Creating Value

+Three Types of Problems:
+1. Explanation
+2. Prediction
+3. Invention

+Hindsight, Insight, Foresight, Oversight

+---

+### 9/30/2024
+Grit
+* Etymology - sandpaper
+* Mindset - persevering; when the going gets tough, the tough get going

+Engineering is always an iterative process; focus on others and focus on function

+Kepner-Tregoe (KT) situation analysis

+Duncker Diagram
+* Don't start with the solution
+* Start with the present and desired states
+* Come up with several solutions

+---

+### 10/7/2024

 ---